kyma-project/cli/docs/gen-docs/kyma_provision_minikube.md

   -h, --help                         Displays help for the command.
       --hypervVirtualSwitch string   Specifies the Hyper-V switch version if you choose Hyper-V as the driver.
-      --memory string                Specifies RAM reserved for installation. (default "8192") --profile string               Specifies the Minikube profile. (default "minikube") --vm-driver string             Specifies the VM driver.
+      --memory string                Specifies RAM reserved for installation. (default "8192") --profile string               Specifies the Minikube profile.
+      --vm-driver string             Specifies the VM driver.
 Possible values: virtualbox,vmwarefusion,kvm,xhyve,hyperv,hyperkit,kvm2,none (default "hyperkit")
 ```

 ### Options inherited from parent commands

 ```
       --kubeconfig string   Specifies the path to the kubeconfig file.
-By default, Kyma CLI uses the KUBECONFIG environment variable or  "/$HOME/.kube/config" if the variable is not set.
+By default, Kyma CLI uses the KUBECONFIG environment variable or /$HOME/.kube/config if the variable is not set.
       --non-interactive     Enables the non-interactive shell mode.
   -v, --verbose             Displays details of actions triggered by the command.
 ```